 Receiving the news that a senior loved one has been diagnosed with dementia is life-altering.
 Thinking through the many different factors and facets of the disease as well as its effects, both currently as well as in the future, can be overwhelming.

 In this three-part series, we examine the early, middle and later stages of dementia.
-Learn about the type of care necessary during each stage, what family caregivers should expect, and how Anthem Home Care, the Ingleside senior living experts, can help.
+Learn about the type of care necessary during each stage, what family caregivers should expect, and how Anthem Home Care, the experts in caring for dementia in Portland and surrounding areas, can help.

 Middle Stage Dementia Caregiving